eylonmalin/k8s-training/day-3/task-6/README.md

   > * The Lets-Chat-DB should have 2 env variables named: **MONGO_INITDB_ROOT_USERNAME**, **MONGO_INITDB_ROOT_PASSWORD**
   > * The Lets-Chat-App should have another 2 env variables named: **MONGO_USER**, **MONGO_PASS**
   > * Verify The Lets-Chat-App is able to authenticate with the DB, when pods start
+5. Update  Lets-Chat-DB and Lets-Chat-APP Deployments to take the values from KeyVault
+  > * Create in your namespace a SecretProviderClass that can connect to the KeyVault
+  > * Update the  Lets-Chat-DB deployment to read the secrets mongo-user and mongo-pass

 ### Specifications Examples
 #### configmap.yaml